bishwajit2/project/README.md

 # project
-Here you can find my all front-end project which is made by html, css, bootstrap, react.js.
+This is my first project using html css and vanilla JavaScript.

 Thank you